 the termination of the script.
 I like to put those calls there for completeness.

 In most cases, creating an image from scratch is overkill.
-For most web purposes, you can usually design the basic background of your image using a normal image editor like Photoshop and only add any additional text or graphical elements that need to be dynamically drawn using PHP.
+For most web purposes, you can usually design the basic background of your image using a normal image editor and only add any additional text or graphical elements that need to be dynamically drawn using PHP.
 This allows you to speed up your scripts and reduce the resource consumption on your web server.
 It also lets you create your picture using professional picture designing tools.

 To use an existing GIF, JPEG or PNG image as a canvas on which you add additional elements, use one of the following functions instead